Get in touch: hello@totalbalance.com.au

 In 2017, my husband Chris and I made a tree change to a small acreage on the Mornington Peninsula, which had been a dream of mine for as long as I can remember.
 We’ve spent the past 8 years renovating our 80’s style farmhouse and restoring a very run down garden.
 We now share our home with our daughter and grandson.

 I’m very much an introvert but I love spending time with close friends (and not so much, going to parties).
 Each year I try to do something that takes me out of my comfort zone.
-This year, I’m learning to sail a small dinghy so I can spend more time on the water.
+This year, I’m learning to sail a small dinghy off the beach so I can spend more time on the water.

 kate-james-coach